 Second, six of the seven countries have been subject to current or recent bombings by the U.S., with the exception being Iran.
 The U.S. has instead imposed a multitude of crippling sanctions and covert operations on Iran for decades.
 In other words, the Trump administration has little to lose in terms of diplomatic influence with the countries affected by the ban.

-Third, Trump holds no business holdings in any of the countries covered by the ban, as opposed to many of the Muslim-majority nations that weren’t targeted.
+Third, Trump holds no business holdings in any of the countries covered by the ban, as opposed to several of the Muslim-majority nations that weren’t targeted.

 The inconsistent nature of the travel ban is further evidenced by what countries are not included.
 Saudi Arabia officially promotes the extremist ideology of Wahhabism, and donations from wealthy Saudi nationals remain a primary source of income for Sunni terrorist groups.